dan-lee/glamor-jss/README.md

 * ⚡️ Server side rendering ready.
 * 💭 Caching mechanisms
 * 🕸 Hoist static style rules with babel plugin.
-* 🏎💨 [Blazingly fast](https://github.com/cssinjs/jss/blob/master/docs/performance.md), thanks to JSS behind scenes.
+* 🏎💨 [Blazing fast](https://github.com/cssinjs/jss/blob/master/docs/performance.md), thanks to JSS behind scenes.
+* 📝 Well tested

 ## Reasoning

 I'm a big fan of `glamor`.
 Unfortunately it seems like a stale project, but I don't want to give up on it just yet.  my idea was to keep the simple and hands on usage of glamor and back it up with something bigger in the background.

 That's why I created `glamor-jss`.
 It's not a plugin but more kind of like a wrapper around it.